When it comes to appliances in your kitchen, there’s one you use often but want to hide away the most. Of course, I am talking about your microwave!

-For many years, this appliance was used above the range as a hood/microwave combo.
-As we’ve found after talking with many of our clients, this does not work well.
+However, after talking to many of our clients, we discovered a new solution is needed.
 Not only does the microwave not vent as well as a hood, but it’s also not the safest spot if something hot is on the stovetop.

 Hidden Microwave in an Appliance Garage